-The TSP L 2070 Fund is the latest addition to the TSP Lifecycle series, introduced on July 26, 2024.
+The TSP L 2070 Fund is a recent addition to the TSP Lifecycle series, introduced on July 26, 2024.
 Designed for younger investors who plan to withdraw from their account in 2068 or beyond, the L 2070 Fund emphasizes long-term growth with a very low emphasis on capital preservation in its early years.

 TSP Lifecycle Funds provide a streamlined, “all-in-one” investment approach, blending diversification with a hands-off management style.
 As investors approach their retirement date, the fund’s managers gradually shift the asset allocation from growth-focused stocks to conservative bonds, reducing volatility.
 This transition is preprogrammed and managed on your behalf.
 The fund managers also maintain the target mix — no need for annual rebalancing.

-As a new fund, the L 2070 doesn’t yet have long-term performance data.
-But since we know that the fund’s initial allocation is a mix of 0.36% G, 0.64% F, 51.48% C, 12.87% S, and 34.65% I Fund, we can accurately simulate the historical performance of this allocation since June 2003 (the first date that the TSP began publishing fund prices):
+As a relatively new fund, the L 2070 doesn’t yet have long-term performance data yet.
+But since we know that the fund’s initial allocation is a mix of 0.36% G, 0.64% F, 51.48% C, 12.87% S, and 34.65% I Fund, we can accurately simulate the historical performance of this allocation from June 2003 (the first date that the TSP began publishing fund prices) through the launch date of the actual L 2070 fund in 2024:

 As you can see, stocks performed well during this period.

-But with a 100% stock allocation, investors should also be prepared for occasional severe drops in the fund value, such as what happened during the “COVID Crash” in 2020.
+But with a 99% stock allocation, investors should also be prepared for occasional severe drops in the L 2070 fund value, such as what happened during the “COVID Crash” in 2020.
 Or worse: let’s take a closer look at a hypothetical unlucky investor who began with $1,000 in this fund right before the 2008 Global Financial Crisis (GFC):

 As you can see, the L 2070 Fund would have performed very poorly during this period.